cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-03-stored-game.md

 ### Starport's modus operandi

-Starport puts the different Protobuf messages into different files depending on their eventual use:
+Starport puts the different Protobuf messages into different files depending on their use:

-* `query.proto`: for the objects related to asking queries, so reading the state.
+* `query.proto`: for the objects related to reading the state.
 Starport modifies this file as you add queries.
 * `tx.proto`: for the objects that relate to updating the state.
 As you have only defined storage elements with `--no-message`, it is empty for now.
 The file will be modified as you add transaction-related elements.
 * `genesis.proto`: for the genesis.
 Starport modifies this file according to how your new storage elements evolve.
 * `next_game.proto` and `stored_game.proto`: separate files created once that remain untouched by Starport after their creation.
 You are free to modify them but be careful with the numbering.

-Observe how files updated by Starport include comments like:
+Files updated by Starport include comments like:

 ```protobuf [https://github.com/cosmos/b9-checkers-academy-draft/blob/d2a72b4ca9064a7e3e5014ba204ed01a4fe81468/proto/checkers/query.proto#L14]
 // this line is used by starport scaffolding # 2